jeffwnelson/christmas-name-drawing/README.md

 #### Ideas under review:
 - Wishlists
 - Breadcrumb / progress flow
+- Customizing the drawing format (Continuous vs Random)

 ## Final Thoughts
 This game was made to solve our family problem when it came to drawing names at Christmas.
 If you use it for your own Christmas and it worked great, please let me know you enjoyed it.
 I love hearing from people who use my stuff to solve their problems.
 If you have any questions, please reach out.

+Also - yes.
+The code isn't great.
+I started it several years ago and really haven't changed the logic.
+Just bootstrap changes here and here.
+(Plus some bugs fixes.)
+I'm going to re-write this app for the 2021 Christmas season in some newer languages and frameworks I've learned to hopefully make this a bit more polished.
+Feel free to open issues with questions.

 ## Screenshots